What is a Tax?

 |Basis for Comparison||Direct Tax||Indirect Tax|

-|Incidence and Impact||Falls on the same person.||Falls on different person.|
+|Incidence and Impact||It falls on the same person.||It falls on different persons.|

 |Evasion||Tax evasion is possible.||Tax evasion is hardly possible because it is included in the price of the goods and services.|

-|Inflation||Direct tax helps in reducing the inflation.||Indirect taxes promotes the inflation.|
+|Inflation||Direct tax helps in reducing inflation.||Indirect taxes promotes inflation.|

-|Imposition and collection||Imposed on and collected from assessees, i.e. Individual, HUF (Hindu Undivided Family), Company, Firm etc.||Imposed on and collected from consumers of goods and services but paid and deposited by the assessee.|
+|Imposition and collection||Imposed on and collected from assessees, i.e. Individual, HUF (Hindu Undivided Family), Company, Firm, etc.||Imposed on and collected from consumers of goods and services but paid and deposited by the assessee.|

-|Event||Taxable income or wealth of the assessee||Purchase/sale/manufacture of goods and provision of services|
+|Taxable Event||When the income or wealth of the assessee reaches the maximum limit.||Purchase, sale or manufacture of goods and provision of services.|

 Definition of Direct Tax